zio/zio/docs/overview/handling_resources.md

   }
 ```

-Like `ensuring`, brackets have compositional semantics, so if one bracket is nested inside another bracket, and the outer bracket acquires a resource, then the outer bracket's release will always be called, even if, for example, the inner bracket's release fails.
+Like `ensuring`, acquire releases have compositional semantics, so if one acquire release is nested inside another acquire release, and the outer resource is acquired, then the outer release will always be called, even if, for example, the inner release fails.

 ## Next Steps